sindresorhus/got/documentation/3-streams.md

 > - [`HTTPError`s](./8-errors.md#httperror) cannot be retried if [`options.throwHttpErrors`](./2-options.md#throwhttperrors) is `false`.
 >   This is because stream data is saved to `error.response.body` and streams can be read only once.
 > - For the Promise API, there is no such limitation.
+> - If you need to read HTTP error response bodies without retry, see [Reading HTTP error response bodies](#example-reading-http-error-response-bodies).

 #### `retryCount`